Alfred Gaby: Victoria Cross details

-Gaby was 26 years old lieutenant when the following deed took place for which he was awarded the Victoria Cross (VC).
+Gaby was a 26-year-old lieutenant when the following deed took place for which he was awarded the Victoria Cross (VC).
 On 8 August 1918, at the start of the Allied Hundred Days Offensive, Gaby was acting as commander of his battalion's 'D' Company, which was committed to an attack around Villers-Bretonneux, France, during the Battle of Amiens.
 When the advance was checked by a large German force about 40 yards beyond the wire, Gaby found a gap and approached the strong point under heavy machine-gun and rifle fire.
 He emptied his revolver into the garrison, drove the crews from their guns and captured 50 prisoners and four machine-guns.
 Three days later, on 11 August 1918 while leading his men during an attack at Lihons, he was killed.

 His VC citation from the London Gazette of 30 October 1918 reads:

 He is buried at the Heath Cemetery in Harbonnieres, France.
 He was unmarried at the time of his death.
 The Alfred Gaby ward at the former Repatriation General Hospital, Hollywood was named in his honour.